pypy/pypy.org/posts/2024/07/toy-knownbits.md

         return self.knowns & ~self.ones
 ```

-Also, for debugging we want a way to print the known bits in a human-readable
+Also, for debugging and for writing tests we want a way to print the known bits
+in a human-readable form, and also to have a way to construct a `KnownBits`
-form (it's not important to understand the details of `__str__`).
+instance from a string  (it's not important to understand the details of
+`__str__` or `from_str` for the rest of the post).

 ```python
 class KnownBits: